-Fertilizers come with label directions for you to follow and adjust your spreader settings as indicated but it's always best to fertilize based on the recommendations of a soil test.
+It's always best to fertilize based on the recommendations of a soil test.
 Too much of some plant food elements may cause plant damage.
-Excess fertilization can also lead to non-point source pollution that harms water bodies and leads to the growth of excessive algae.
-Fertilizer applications should always be avoided around surface water or near wells.
+Excess fertilization can also lead to non-point source pollution, that harms water bodies and leads to the growth of excessive algae.
+Fertilizer applications should be avoided around surface water or near wells.
+Always follow label directions and adjust spreader settings as indicated.